 If you or your eligible dependent declined coverage under the Medical Plan, you may enroll for medical coverage within 31 days of one of the following events for coverage to be effective the date of the event.
-If you miss the 31-day deadline, coverage for certain benefits will be effective as of the date you contact 1-844-ASK-JPMC.
-To have retroactive coverage, you will be required to pay for your coverage on an after-tax basis for the period before you first contact 1-844-ASK-JPMC.
+If you miss the 31-day deadline, coverage for certain benefits will be effective as of the date you contact the U.S. accessHR Contact Center.
+To have retroactive coverage, you will be required to pay for your coverage on an after-tax basis for the period before you first contact the U.S. accessHR Contact Center.
 Otherwise, you will not be able to make the change until the following Annual Benefits Enrollment: